Tacoma Rainiers Game Notes - at Oklahoma City

 - Tacoma Rainiers Game Notes - at Oklahoma City - Tacoma Rainiers

-- Whitcomb Homers in Second-Straight Game, But Sugar Land Falls to Las Vegas - Sugar Land Space Cowboys
+- Bullpen Fires 4.2 Scoreless Innings But Sugar Land Drops Friday Night Contest - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.